cybermaggedon/companies-house-filing/README.md

 ## Warranty

 This code comes with no warranty whatsoever.
-See the [LICENSE](LICENCE) file for details.
+See the [LICENCE](LICENSE) file for details.
 Further, I am not an accountant.
 It is possible that this code could be useful to you in meeting regulatory reporting requirements for your business.
 It is also possible that the software could report misleading